 - Comparison of pointers of the same type

 Increment: It is a condition that also comes under addition.
 When a pointer is incremented, it actually increments by the number equal to the size of the data type for which it is a pointer.

-If an integer pointer that stores address 1000 is incremented, then it will increment by 4(size of an int) and the new address it will points to 1004.
+If an integer pointer that stores address 1000 is incremented, then it will increment by 4(size of an int), and the new address will point to 1004.
 While if a float type pointer is incremented then it will increment by 4(size of a float) and the new address will be 1004.

 Decrement: It is a condition that also comes under subtraction.
 When a pointer is decremented, it actually decrements by the number equal to the size of the data type for which it is a pointer.

-If an integer pointer that stores address 1000 is decremented, then it will decrement by 4(size of an int) and the new address it will points to 996.
+If an integer pointer that stores address 1000 is decremented, then it will decrement by 4(size of an int), and the new address will point to 996.
 While if a float type pointer is decremented then it will decrement by 4(size of a float) and the new address will be 996.